ZHANGneuro/Hippocampal-replay-facilitates-the-formation-of-entorhinal-grid-cells/README.md

 - `module_recurrent_weight.py` is the function for generating recurrent excitaiton-inhibition weight required for CAN simualtion (run this code first) <br />
 - `module_plot_grid_cells.py` is the function for ploting the generated hexagonal patterns<br />
 - folder `models` includes the scripts for four CAN models as following:
-  1. "model_quick_test_original_CAN": CAN model, without hippocampal replay, limited number of direction (3 directions).
+  1. "model_CAN": CAN model, no hippocampal replay, no periodic boundary.
-  2. "model_quick_test_original_CAN_with_Reverse_replay": CAN model, with hippocampal replay, limited number of direction (3 directions).
+  2. "model_CAN_ReverseReplay": CAN model, reverse replay, no periodic boundary.
-  3. "model_global_direction_no_replay": CAN model, without hippocampal replay, extended number of direction (180 directions).
+  3. "model_CAN_ReverseReplay_periodicBoundary": CAN model, reverse replay, periodic boundary.
-  4. "model_global_direction_reverse_replay": CAN model, with hippocampal replay, extended number of direction (180 directions).
 - folder `Assets` includes the .NET script (used for performing virtual navigation in Unity), and prefab of lines (used for highlighting the animal trajectories).

 <br />